Skip to main content

 6. In the Type field, select From Template.

-7. Optional: To power on the virtual machine as soon as it is created, check the Power on checkbox.
+7. Optional: to power on the virtual machine immediately after creation, select the Power on checkbox.

-8. In the Templates box, select a virtual machine template (OS image).
+8. In the Templates block, select a virtual machine template (OS image).

-9. In the Storage Policy field, select the type of network disk.
+9. In the Storage Policy field, select the network volume type.

 Create a virtual machine in an existing vApp